[CS Technical Interview 1] Computer Architecture That Gets You Talking

 If the video is frozen, please refresh the page :)

-• This is a course that does not require prerequisite knowledge.
+• This course does not require any prior knowledge.

 Recommended for